dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ReportDiagnostic should only be invoked with supported DiagnosticDescriptors that are returned from DiagnosticAnalyzer.SupportedDiagnostics property.
 Otherwise, the reported diagnostic will be filtered out by the analysis engine.

-## RS1006: Invalid type argument for DiagnosticAnalyzer's Register method.
+## RS1006: Invalid type argument for DiagnosticAnalyzer's Register method

 |Item|Value|
 |-|-|